UnitedPuggs/carcult/README.md

 ### marketplace
 Believe it or not, this is the place where users are going to be able to list their cars, parts, and services that they're wanting to offer.
 Currently a work in progress, but uhh don't look too closely at the styling when compared to Facebook Marketplace.
-Still very much a work-in-progress as this is the feature currently receiving 99% of my attention!
+Included a very cool listing preview and realtime chat, which has been done by utilizing Supabase Realtime.
 ![image](https://github.com/UnitedPuggs/carcult/assets/48199805/8cbe9764-d7de-4f0e-9257-dcc91494adb6)
 ![image](https://github.com/UnitedPuggs/carcult/assets/48199805/9b682f7d-0517-49da-8807-dc05d3a1efa0)
 ![image](https://github.com/UnitedPuggs/carcult/assets/48199805/0c319ea7-c8b3-4af4-a515-fcddbc6eb4c8)